RobotWebTools/rclnodejs/example/services/README.md

 - Both examples use the standard rclnodejs initialization pattern
 - The service server runs continuously until manually terminated
-- The client performs a single request-response cycle then exits
+- The traditional client performs a single request-response cycle then exits
+- The async client demonstrates multiple patterns and then exits
+- **New async/await support**: Use `sendRequestAsync()` for modern Promise-based patterns
+- **Full backward compatibility**: Existing `sendRequest()` callback-based code continues to work unchanged
+- **TypeScript support**: Full type safety available for async methods
 - Service introspection is only available in ROS 2 Iron and later distributions
 - BigInt is required for integer message fields to maintain precision